D1N2O3B4/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute gives execute permissions to the owner for the file hello 6-multiple_permissions gives execute permisons to the user and group owner but read permisions to the other users 7-everybody gives execute permissions to user group owner and other users
+5-execute gives execute permissions to the owner for the file hello 6-multiple_permissions gives execute permisons to the user and group owner but read permisions to the other users 7-everybody gives execute permissions to user group owner and other users 8-James_Bond script to give no permissions to user and group owner but all permissions to other users therefore 007